EU AI Act: Frequently Asked Questions Answered

 Your EU AI Act Questions, Answered

-The EU AI Act is the world's first comprehensive legal framework for artificial intelligence.
-Since its publication in the Official Journal on July 12, 2024, and entry into force on August 1, 2024, organisations across every sector have been working through a cascade of questions: Does this apply to me?
-What do I need to do?
-How much time do I have?
+The EU AI Act is the world's first complete legal framework for artificial intelligence.
+It was published in the Official Journal on July 12, 2024 and entered into force on August 1, 2024.
+Ever since, the same three questions have followed us into nearly every conversation with a worried team: Does this apply to me?
+What do I actually have to do?
+And how much time is left on the clock?

-This FAQ compiles the most frequently asked questions we receive from compliance officers, legal teams, CTOs, and business leaders.
-Each answer references the specific EU AI Act articles, annexes, and timelines so you can trace every obligation back to the regulation itself.
+So we wrote them all down.
+This FAQ pulls together the questions we hear most often from compliance officers, legal teams, CTOs, and business leaders.
+Every answer points back to the specific articles, annexes, and deadlines in the regulation, so you can trace each obligation to its source instead of taking our word for it.

-If you want a structured overview of your obligations, start with our EU AI Act Compliance Checklist.
+Want the structured version first?
+Start with our EU AI Act Compliance Checklist.

 1. Who Does the EU AI Act Apply To?